ADVANTICS/documentation/charge-controllers/secc_configuration.md

 # SECC configuration

+This document provides comprehensive details about the config file sections and entries for ADVANTICS SECC releases 4.x.
+&nbsp;

+**For customers using versions 3.x, please consult the actual config file, as it contains all the necessary information on each section.**

+> **Note**
+>
+> Depending on the application the customer can add configuration entries relevant to the specific use case.

 In Advantics controller the configuration file is accessible at this path: `/srv/config.cfg`.
 To edit the file, `nano` and `vi` editors are already installed on the system.

 > **Note**